Steering Committee Members

 My daughter and her family live in France and my son and his wife in Montreal where I was born and grew up and where I raised my children.
 I am a grandmother of three wonderful teen-age girls, my daughter’s children, also in France.
 I have been actively engaged in peace, gender, social and political issues for all of my adult life and continue to be so.
 I hold a Diploma in Physical Therapy, a Masters in Environmental Studies, and a PhD.
 I am an education and film consultant.
 I research, write, and speak on environmental health, equality, social, economic, justice, peace, and energy issues.
 I have worked with the National Film Board, school boards, non governmental organizations, and health professional and policy groups on these issues.
 I was principal research consultant and associate producer of the documentary video Exposure: Environmental Links to Breast Cancer and researcher/writer of the accompanying guidebook Taking Action for a Healthy Future.
 I researched and produced Toxic Trespass, a documentary on children’s health and the environment as a co-production with the National Film Board of Canada and co-wrote the accompanying educational resource guide, Taking Action on Children’s Health and the Environment and have led numerous trainers workshops using these materials as educational tools.
 I teach about environment and ecosystem health to graduate students at OISE/UT and model healthy behaviour to the greatest degree I can.
 So I have not been idle and, thank goodness, I have been well just about all of my life.
 However, several years ago, I developed painful shingles and later a groin injury which eventually led to my recent hip replacement surgery.
 My children, now in their late 40s, began to be concerned about me and, not living in Toronto probably wondered what I would be doing in my older years.
 When my son heard the CBC radio documentary about the Baba Yagas in Paris on The Sunday Edition with Michael Enright, he called me to tell me about it.
 “Mom — you have to hear this — this is exactly what you need — the inspiration for something like these feisty activist women in Montreuil, France who achieved a project for older women where they would support and care for each other — a true community of concerned social activists with a dream,” which they made into a reality with hard work, dedication, and good luck.
 It was like a light was switched on for my future, I learned of a group that was forming in Toronto and the rest is history!
 While in Montreal helping my sister following her surgery, I was interviewed by David Gutnick (for part two), the producer of the documentary at which time he told me that they had never had such a large and wide response to one of their programs.
 This is clearly a much needed and exciting idea for many women as they age.
 Apparently there is action taking place all over the country.
 I must say that the true spirit of caring was to be evident when our Toronto Baba Yagas group heard that I was having surgery.
 Once my family left, Annabelle, one of the core group, coordinated meals, helped with shopping, messages, laundry, walks, and so on for many weeks until recently when I became stronger and more mobile.
 I cannot thank her and all those (not only Baba Yagas) who helped me enough.
 The outpouring of concern and assistance has literally overwhelmed me and I am so appreciative.
 If this represents a model of what Baba Yagas can be for each other, we are off to a flying start for sure.
 My family is forever grateful as well.
 While no doubt much remains to be done, more power to us for a fruitful future.
 We hope more of such thoughtful, energetic, community-minded women will join us to make the Toronto Baba Yaga Place a reality for that future.

-I’m 58 years old and I work full time.
-My 3 sons are grown and I enjoy discussing the practical aspects about living situations in Toronto and how Baba Yaga Place could be built.
+I’m 62 years old and I work full time.
+My 3 sons are grown up.
+I was seeking out intentional living arrangements prior to hearing the news about La Maison des Babayagas in 2012.
+Dr. Goldin Rosenberg is my inspiration.
+I enjoy discussing the practical aspects about living situations in Toronto and how Baba Yaga Place could be built.
 I’ve read about wonderful activities in British Columbia, Saskatchewan, Delaware, UK, Paris and Denmark.
 I figure that unassisted living will keep me fit — both physically and for mental health too!